36 Ursae Majoris

 36 Ursae Majoris is a double star in the northern constellation of Ursa Major.
 With an apparent visual magnitude of 4.8, it can be seen with the naked eye in suitable dark skies.
 Based upon parallax measurements, this binary lies at a distance of 42 ly from Earth.

 The brighter star of the two is a solar analog—meaning it has physical properties that make it similar to the Sun.
 It has 10% more mass and a radius 17% larger than the Sun, with an estimated age of four billion years.
 The spectrum of this star matches a stellar classification of F8 V, which indicates this is a main sequence star that is generating energy at its core through the nuclear fusion of hydrogen.
 The energy is being radiated into space from its outer envelope at an effective temperature of 6,066 K. This gives the star the characteristic yellow-white hue of an F-type star.

-The fainter of the two stars has an apparent magnitude 8.86 and shares a common proper motion witIts spectral type of K7Ve indicates it is a red dwarf.
-Its has a mass 60% of the Sun's, a temperature of 4,132 K and a bolometric luminosity only 10% of the Sun's.
+The fainter of the two stars has an apparent magnitude 8.86 and shares a common proper motion.
+Its spectral type of K7Ve indicates it is a red dwarf.
+It has a mass 60% of the Sun's, a temperature of 4,132 K and a bolometric luminosity only 10% of the Sun's.

 36 Ursae Majoris has a second companion with a magnitude of 11.44 located at an angular separation of 240.6″ along a position angle of 292°, as of 2004.
 It does not share the proper motion of the other two stars and is a more massive and luminous star but much further away.